Safeguarding Senior Health: The Necessity of Regular Medical Screenings

 • Increase life expectancy.

-• Foster better communication with health care providers and improved understanding of personal health.
+• Foster better communication with health care providers and improve understanding of personal health.

-• Regular checkups are essential to open the lines of communication and create a relationship with your medical care team.
-The following tests and screenings will provide some of the critical information necessary to optimize your personal health plan.
+Regular checkups are essential for opening lines of communication and building a relationship with your medical care team.
+The following tests and screenings provide critical information necessary to optimize your personal health plan.

 Blood Pressure Check

-High blood pressure, known as hypertension, is called the silent killer.
-It increases your chances of a heart attack or stroke.
+High blood pressure, also known as hypertension, is called the silent killer.
+Hypertension increases your chances of a heart attack or stroke.

 Colonoscopy